-Going without sleep for more than one day obviously, deepens those adverse effects.
+Going without sleep for more than one day obviously deepens the adverse effects.
 Your metabolism will gradually slow down to a point where your body is no longer able to break down any glucose.
 On the other hand, your appetite will go up, causing you to overeat.
 Your immune system will also temporarily shut down, making your body much more prone to any illnesses and infections.
 Since your body produces much more cortisol, any wrinkles or fine lines will become much more apparent.
 At this point, your sex drive will also become pretty much nonexistent.

-A vicious circle of losing sleep
+A vicious cycle of sleeplessness

-As for most sleep-related problems, sleep deprivation and its effects work two ways.
-Lack of sleep causes a lot of problems that are not just bad on their own but are also likely to worsen the problem with the sleep itself.
-For example, depression (which can be an effect of not sleeping enough) might cause insomnia, a sleep disorder involving trouble with sleeping and falling asleep.
-Likewise, lack of sleep stimulates the production of cortisol which is a hormone that boosts stress which might also keep you up at night.
+As with most sleep-related problems, the effects of sleep deprivation create a kind of vicious cycle of sleeplessness.
+Besides causing many problems described above, lack of sleep can actually worsen the problem with sleep itself.
+For example, depression (which can be an effect of not sleeping enough) can cause insomnia, a sleep disorder involving trouble with sleeping and falling asleep.
+Similarly, lack of sleep stimulates the production of cortisol which is a hormone that boosts stress which might also keep you up at night.
 Obesity is a risk factor for sleep apnea, and so on and so forth.

 - NHLBI. (n.d.).
 What Are Sleep Deprivation and Deficiency?
 Retrieved from http://www.nhlbi.nih.gov/health/health-topics/topics/sdd